Riding the Trend or Protecting Profits | Draganfly Inc. (DPRO)

 DPRO’s Market Performance

-DPRO stocks went down by -10.45% for the week, with a monthly drop of -21.67% and a quarterly performance of -56.20%, while its annual performance rate touched 27.66%.
-The volatility ratio for the week stands at 10.80% while the volatility levels for the past 30 days are set at 8.28% for Draganfly Inc..
-The simple moving average for the period of the last 20 days is -15.14% for DPRO stocks with a simple moving average of -57.61% for the last 200 days.
+DPRO stocks went up by 21.00% for the week, with a monthly jump of 1.40% and a quarterly performance of -31.51%, while its annual performance rate touched 49.72%.
+The volatility ratio for the week stands at 7.92% while the volatility levels for the past 30 days are set at 8.24% for Draganfly Inc..
+The simple moving average for the period of the last 20 days is 7.67% for DPRO stocks with a simple moving average of -48.74% for the last 200 days.

-During the last 5 trading sessions, DPRO fell by -10.45%, which changed the moving average for the period of 200-days by +24.20% in comparison to the 20-day moving average, which settled at $3.49.
-In addition, Draganfly Inc. saw -5.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DPRO rose by +21.00%, which changed the moving average for the period of 200-days by +25.41% in comparison to the 20-day moving average, which settled at $3.38.
+In addition, Draganfly Inc. saw 13.79% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DPRO